Next steps

 Review placement exam information.

-Before you are able to register for math, biology or chemistry courses, you must meet placement requirements into those courses.
+Wayne State offers placement exams in math, biology, and chemistry.
+Before you are able to register for courses in these subject areas, you must meet placement requirements into those courses.
 All incoming students are able to take these three exams for free.
-You can review this chart to find out which placement exams are required based on your major.

 English - College Writing